satyam19k/X_dset/readme.md

 # Single_data_collect.py

 - **record_simulation**
   - Records simulation actions and states.
+Initial state is randomized.
+Block shape is passed as command line argument.
   - Saves the simulation as a video.
   - Generates `states.pth` capturing the recorded states and `action.pth` capturing the recorded states.
   - Generates `states.txt` capturing the recorded states and `action.txt` capturing the recorded states.